Inspiration for the Future of Robotics

 Robot Day at the Works Museum inspires students into STEM-related fields.
 Further, Robot Day creates recognition of the strength and importance of the U.S. robotics industry, as well as, the social and cultural difference that robotics will have on the future.
 Also, Robot Day teaches kids about how robots are used to teach, do science, and complete tasks with demos.

-John Henry Foster and Robotic Automation
+JHFOSTER and Robotic Automation

 About The Works Museum